 - 1/2 cup water, or sub apple juice or cider for the water and reduce amount of sugar used

-Remove lid and use an immersion blender to blend until smooth.
-(If you don’t have an immersion blender, a food processor works great too.
-Or, if you don’t have either of those tools, peel your apples before cooking them and you can use a potato masher on your cooked apples – works great if there’s no peelings involved!)
+- Using an immersion blender, blend the contents of the Instant Pot until smooth. *If you don’t have an immersion blender, a food processor works great too.
+Or, if you prefer not to use either of these kitchen appliances, peel your apples before pressure cooking them.
+This way you can use a potato masher or mixer to process your cooked apples until smooth.

 Other Basic Instant Pot Recipes: